 It’s a fairly easy climb to the top, from where your trek will be rewarded with stunning panoramic views of Edinburgh and beyond.

-Arthur’s Seat has its own dose of dark history and there are some peculiar mysteries surrounding it.
+Arthur’s Seat has its own dose of dark history, and there are some peculiar mysteries surrounding it.

 In 1836, some schoolboys from Edinburgh discovered 17 miniature coffins housing tiny wooden dolls in custom-made clothing.
 The coffins were laid out in two rows of eight, with the final coffin resting on the top.

 The coffin dolls have remained a mystery in Scotland ever since they were discovered.
-Several theories involving possible ties to witchcraft, ancient customs honoring those who died abroad and Christian burials for sailors who died at sea surfaced, but none really fall in line with Scottish history.
+Several theories involving possible ties to witchcraft, ancient customs honouring those who died abroad and Christian burials for sailors who died at sea surfaced, but none really fall in line with Scottish history.

 Theories about the Coffin Dolls